-The Company's audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
+The Company's unaudited consolidated financial statements (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
 Several adverse conditions and material uncertainties may cast significant doubt upon the validity of this assumption.
 The Company has no source of operating revenue, is unable to self-finance operations, and has significant cash requirements to maintain its mineral interests (see Projects below) and overhead requirements.
 The Company has incurred operating losses since inception.
-As at February 28, 2019, the Company had an accumulated deficit of \$27,375,859 (2018 - \$25,108,139) and working capital of \$394,769 (2018 - \$295,665).
+As at August 31, 2019, the Company had an accumulated deficit of \$28,742,598 (February 28, 2019 - \$27,375,859) and working capital of \$278,134 (February 28, 2019 - \$394,769).
 In addition, if the Company is to advance or develop its projects, it will be necessary to obtain additional financing.
 Although management has been successful in the past in raising capital, there are no assurances that the company will be successful raising capital in the future.
 The Company plans to raise additional equity in order to obtain funding required to meet on-going expenditures during the fiscal year.

-If the going concern assumption was not appropriate in the preparation of the Company's consolidated statements then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses and the balance sheet classifications used, and such adjustments would be material.
+If the going concern assumption was not appropriate for the Interim Financial Statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses and the balance sheet classifications used, and such adjustments would be material.

-Subsequent to February 28, 2019, on March 15, 2019, the Company completed a non-brokered private placement financing consisting of 6,588,331 units (the "Units") at a price of \$0.18 per Unit for gross proceeds of \$1,185,900.
-Each Unit consisted of one (1) common share and one half (0.5) common share purchase warrant (a "Half Warrant").
-Each full warrant (two (2) Half Warrants together) entitles the holder thereof to purchase one (1) additional common share of the Company at an exercise price of \$0.30 until March 20, 2020.
-The Company paid \$11,410 as finder's fees in connection with the financing which was charged to share capital.
+Subsequent to August 31, 2019, on September 24, 2019, the Company announced a non-brokered private placement financing consisting of 10,000,000 units (the "Units") at a price of \$0.10 per Unit for gross proceeds of \$1,000,000.
+Each Unit will consist of one (1) common share and one (1) common share purchase warrant (a "Warrant").
+Each Warrant will entitle the holder thereof to purchase one (1) additional common share of the Company for a period of two (2) years from the date of the close at an exercise price of \$0.17, provided that if at any time following the date that is four months from the closing date of the offering, that the closing price of the Company's common shares on the TSX Venture Exchange is \$0.25 or greater per common share during any 10 consecutive trading day period the Warrants will expire at 4.00 p.m.
+(Vancouver time) on the 30th day after the date on which the Company provides notice of such accelerated expiry to warrantholders, and the warrantholders will have no further rights to acquire any common shares of the Company under the Warrant.